NiccoMaganeli/Wordelm/README.md

 ## Run locally

-You must have [yarn](https://yarnpkg.com/getting-started/install) installed and then run at project root
+You must have [yarn](https://yarnpkg.com/getting-started/install) installed and then run at project root the following command

 ```console
 $ yarn dev
 ```

-it will open a server at https://localhost:8000
+It will open a server at https://localhost:8000